-- 1. The study of the structure and behavior of computer systems - 2.
-The development of new algorithms and computing structures to be implemented in hardware, firmware, and software - 3.
-The development of tools to enable system designers to describe, model, fabricate, and test highly complex computer systems computer systems must be decomposed into subsystems.
+- 2. The development of new algorithms and computing structures to be implemented in hardware, firmware, and software - The development of tools to enable system designers to describe, model, fabricate, and test highly complex computer systems

+Computer systems are among the most complex systems ever developed and as such are the subject of intensive study.
+The computer architect must be able to define the functions to be provided by a computing system and the way in which they are implemented.
+Due to their complexity, computer systems must be decomposed into subsystems.
 This decomposition is carried out at several levels until the desired system can be composed from well-understood reusable hardware and software elements.
 One way to categorize these subsystems is by processor, memory, data transmission and interconnection, control, input/output, and operating system elements.
 The subsystems must be precisely specified and their interactions modeled and thoroughly understood before a system can be fabricated.